ankumar/software-design/README.md

 > Having a community that you can learn from, … I think it was the reason I got into software engineering, the reason I was able to get into it so quickly and so easily.
 There’s so many different ways you can learn. -Kate (chemical) -- [The Crossover Project](https://www.hillelwayne.com/post/what-we-can-learn/)

+Seeking **Next**:

 > Open design welcomes the free **exchange of ideas, knowledge, processes, and tools**.
 It empowers by lifting barriers to innovation.
 It opens the door to scaling design projects by distributing adaptable resources.
 >
 > [Open design](https://bitcoin.design/guide/designing-products/open-design/)

-Seeking Next:
   - https://blog.dshr.org/2022/02/ee380-talk.html
   - https://www.usenix.org/publications/loginonline/web3-fraud